BLOG

 Don’t be annoying clickbait, but think of the curiosity clickbait uses to draw interest on social media.
 How often have we all clicked on an article that had a vague headline off Twitter or Facebook.
 They got you didn't they!?

-Good subjects should set the expectation of your email’s body copy
+2. They should set the expectation of what's inside

 Remember how we just compared a good email subject to clickbait?
 Clickbait sucks.
 You want to mimic clickbait, not act like it.